Republican Liberty Caucus: Presidential endorsements

 The Republican Liberty Caucus' process for endorsing presidential candidates is described in the organization's Bylaws and Rules:

 A candidate for President of the United States may be endorsed by the Caucus by a 2/3 vote of the active and voting Chartered state's executive committees.
 The national Secretary shall notify all Chartered states of a favorable national board proposal for endorsement and state executive officers shall inform the Secretary of the approval or denial by their executive committee within 60 days.

-Since the Caucus' founding in 1991, only three candidates have reached this level of support: Steve Forbes 1996, Ron Paul in 2012 and Rand Paul in 2016.
+Since the Caucus' founding in 1991, only four candidates have reached this level of support: Steve Forbes 1996, Ron Paul in 2012, Rand Paul in 2016, and Donald Trump in 2024.
 When Forbes ran again in 2000, the organization remained neutral in that primary and did not endorse another specific Republican candidate in any presidential primary until December 30, 2011, when the RLC endorsed Ron Paul for President.
 In 2016, his son Rand Paul was also endorsed by the RLC.
+On September 10, 2024, the RLC announced their endorsement of Donald Trump on their Facebook page.